Joey Meneses Preview, Player Props: Nationals vs. Dodgers

-The Washington Nationals, including Joey Meneses (.256 on-base percentage in past 10 games, 69 points below season-long percentage), take on starting pitcher Bobby Miller and the Los Angeles Dodgers at Nationals Park, Saturday at 4:05 PM ET.
+The Washington Nationals, including Joey Meneses (.222 slugging percentage in past 10 games, including no homers), battle starting pitcher Clayton Kershaw and the Los Angeles Dodgers at Nationals Park, Sunday at 1:35 PM ET.

 Joey Meneses Game Info & Props vs. the Dodgers